alex-b-chase/16S-workshop/README.md

   * __Shannon Diversity__ - strongly influences by species richness == rare species, sensitive to diversity changes
   * __Simpson Diversity__ - weighted more by evenness and common species
 6. B) Beta-diversity - measures the change in diversity of species from one environment to another.
-  * __Dissimilarity Matrix__ - Samples on both axes are scored based how similar of dissimilar they are _many more options here_ - Jaccard, Bray-Curtis, Raup-Crick, Chao, etc. __SO MANY - READ UP ON THEM__
+  * __Dissimilarity Matrix__ - Samples on both axes are scored based how similar of dissimilar they are.
+  _many more options here_ - Jaccard, Bray-Curtis, Raup-Crick, Chao, etc. __SO MANY - READ UP ON THEM__